ghost-inspector/ghost-inspector-azure-devops/README.md

 ## Publishing to Azure Devops Marketplace

-First you will need to sign into Azure Devops Marketplace, once signed in to to *Publish Extensions*.
+First you will need to sign into Azure Devops Marketplace, then navigate to *Publish Extensions*.
 Click on *Update* in the dropdown beside the Ghost Inspector plugin version, and drag the new `.vsix` file onto the upload area and click *Upload*.

 ## Issues
 Please report any issues [on Github](https://github.com/ghost-inspector/ghost-inspector-vsts-extension/issues) or [through our support channel](https://ghostinspector.com/support/).